arcionlabs/arcion-loadgen/docs/arcion/yaml-generator.md

 Convert URI to YAML file.
-The resulting YAML can be used for source or destination.
+The resulting YAML can be used for source and destination.

 - create mysql.yaml